adam-srut/One-molecule-visualization/README.md

 Modification of the shebang line of *one_mol_vis.jl* might be needed. e.g. `#! /usr/bin/env julia`

-#### Examples of different representation and visualization of vibrational modes:
+#### Examples of different representations and visualizations of vibrational modes:

 ![example](https://user-images.githubusercontent.com/43886886/208878571-ca1aee93-6704-40cd-81cd-aa646110f85d.png)